U.S. Africa Command is committed to ensuring personnel and families are aware of the latest news and guidance concerning the COVID-19 outbreak.

 All arrivals, bar a shortlist of exemptions, will be required to complete an online locator form to supply contact details, travel details, and if needed, the address of where they will self-isolate for 14 days.
 Where international travelers are unable to safely self-isolate in their own accommodation the government will support them finding appropriate accommodation at their own expense.

-Border Force will undertake checks at the border and may refuse entry to any non-resident foreign nationals who refuses to comply with these regulations and isn’t resident in the UK.
+Border Force will undertake checks at the border and may refuse entry to any non-resident foreign national who refuses to comply with these regulations and isn’t resident in the UK.
 Failure to complete the form is also punishable by a £100 fixed penalty notice.